 The City of McKinney maintains a network of hike and bike trails and sidewalks throughout Stonebridge Ranch.
 As the City website notes, the pathways are “available for fitness and enjoyment, and more are planned.”
 Visit the City website for a map of all parks and trails.
 Please also read ahead for important courtesy information regarding golf cart usage, walking your pets, and general sidewalk use in Stonebridge Ranch.

-- A driver of a golf cart must observe the same traffic laws as other drivers, including following regulatory signs and using directional or hand signals when making turns and stops.
+- A driver of a golf cart must also possess a valid driver license and follow the same traffic laws as cars, including observing regulatory signs and using directional or hand signals when making turns and stops.

 Pets are vital members of many Stonebridge Ranch families.
 When exercising your pet on shared sidewalks, please take care with your animal to avoid inconveniencing your neighbors.

 - Pets are required to be on a hand-held leash “no more than six feet in length” at all times by McKinney Leash Law.
 This law applies even when you are walking your dog through open common areas and parks within Stonebridge Ranch, not just while you’re walking on a sidewalk.

 - Owners are responsible for picking up after their pets.
 The City of McKinney does have a “pooper scooper” law, so be sure to bring trash bags on your walks and carry debris with you to the nearest trash receptacle.
 This law applies even when you are walking your dog through open common areas and parks within Stonebridge Ranch, not just while you’re walking on a sidewalk.

 - Take care to keep your pets close to you.
 Please restrain and train your pet to prevent jumping, lunging, barking, and other unwanted behaviors.